CSpringe20/Cloud-base-Springer/README.md

 The exercise was about deploying, explaining and testing a local cloud-based storage system.
 The proposed solution is a containerized instance of Nextcloud, linked to a MariaDB database.
 All the tests were conducted with the softwere Locust.
-In the file `SPRINGER_repor.pdf` you can find all the details and explanations.
+In the file `SPRINGER_report.pdf` you can find all the details and explanations.

 ## How do deploy the system?